 This is classic Netherlands grassland landscape.
 Until the middle ages, most of the province of Holland was uninhabited peat bog.
 Reclamation converted it into a dense population concentration, of European significance.
 The peat here was originally above sea level.
 It shrank when ploughing exposed it to air, and a sea dike was then necessary (around 1300).
 Since then, the region has been grassland.
 The grazing cattle, an icon of Holland for three centuries, are gradually disappearing from the fields.
 They are usually kept in sheds, and the grass is cut as fodder.

 at the next road, turn left, follow the cycle sign for Zunderdorp.
 Use the cycle path.
+You may have to wait for crossing cows.

 after 500 m, at the cluster of sheds, turn right onto a new footpath / cycle path, over a cattle grid (veerooster).